Services For Students

 Your student ID card is also your library card, and you can borrow books and other items yourself using one of the self-check machines located at each library.
-Alternatively, simply take the book to the nearest Ask Library service point.
+Alternatively, simply take the book to the nearest Ask Library service point for staff assistance.

 You can borrow up to 50 items at a time (including two High Use items).
 Most books are automatically renewed up to five times unless they have been requested by another user (or are from the High Use Collection).
 Learn more about borrowing at the library.